Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Results

-By contrast, the minimum entropy distribution exists at a vertex of the allowed space, where most states have probability zero (\cite{Rosen}; see Appendix~\ref{sec:support}).
-Our challenge then is to determine in which vertex (or vertices) a minimum resides.
-The entropy function is nonlinear, precluding approaches from linear programming, and the dimensionality of the probability space grows exponentially with $N$, making exhaustive search and gradient descent techniques intractable for $N \gtrsim 5$.
-Fortunately, we can compute a lower bound $\tilde{S}^{lo}_2$ on the entropy of the minimum entropy solution for all $N$ (Fig.~\ref{fig:SvN}), and we have constructed two families of explicit solutions with low entropies ($\tilde{S}^{con}_2$ and $\tilde{S}^{con2}_2$; Figs.~\ref{fig:SvN},\ref{fig:Svnu}) for a broad parameter regime covering all allowed values for $\mu$ and $\nu$.
+We prove below that the minimum entropy distribution exists at a~vertex of the allowed space of probabilities, where most states have probability zero \cite{Rosen}.
+Our challenge then is to determine in which vertex a~minimum resides.
+The entropy function is nonlinear, precluding obvious approaches from linear programming, and the dimensionality of the probability space grows exponentially with $N$, making exhaustive search and gradient descent techniques intractable for $N \gtrsim 5$.
+Fortunately, we can compute a~lower (upper) bound $\tilde{S}^{lo}_2$ ($\tilde{S}^{hi}_2$) on the entropy of the minimum entropy solution for all $N$ (Figure~\ref{fig:SvN}), and we have constructed two families of explicit solutions with low entropies ($\tilde{S}^{con}_2$ and $\tilde{S}^{con2}_2$; Figures~\ref{fig:SvN} and \ref{fig:Svnu}) for a~broad parameter regime covering all allowed values for $\mu$ and $\nu$ in the case of uniform constraints that can be achieved by arbitrarily large systems (see Equation~\eqref{eqn:range_of_nu}, Figure~\ref{fig:allowed} in the Appendix).